| Document Number: | WG14 N1269 |

 thread and sets its

-result code to res
+result code to res.

-int thrd_join(thrd_t thr, int *res);
+thrd_joinint thrd_join(thrd_t thr, int *res);

 Requires: